FormulaPages/and/README.md

-# switch
+# and
-NPM Package for spreadsheet compatible SWITCH function
+NPM Package for spreadsheet compatible AND function